TH3-MA3STRO/ig-tools/README.md

 2. Profile spammer(Spams the posts of a profile)

-3. DP Downloader(Downloads DP of the specified username in the beast quality possible)
+3. DP Downloader(Downloads DP of the specified username in the best quality possible)

 #### __Prerequisites__

 > python 3.7